mkutay/your-gpt/README.md

-# gpt-self-ai
+# YourGPT
-Create your AI self using Whatsapp messages.
+Create your AI self using Whatsapp messages and use it as a Discord bot.